sentinel-official/sentinel/master-node-nodejs/README.md

 ## Installation

-1. Clone the project `git clone https://github.com/sentinel-official/sentinel.git`.
+1. Clone the project `git clone https://github.com/EQuimper/nodejs-api-boilerplate.git`.
-2. Install dependencies `yarn install` or `npm install` after installing dependencies run `npm run build`
+2. Install dependencies `yarn install` or `npm i`
 3. Create a `.env` file in the root like the `.env.example` file.
 4. For dev you need to have mongodb db locally.
+[How to?](https://github.com/EQuimper/nodejs-api-boilerplate#install-mongodb)

 ---

 ## Install Mongodb
-MAC

 With Homebrew you can just run `brew install mongodb` and after `brew services start mongodb`.

-UBUNTU

-With `apt-get update && apt-get install mongodb`
 ---

 ## Raven Log